marcosnav/meteor-meme-share-demo/README.md

 - Do postPage route, update postItem template
 - Do postPage template and helpers for date and comments
 - Add hook Router.onBeforeAction('dataNotFound', {only: 'postPage'});

+## 5.0 More reactivity
+- Meteor Methods, create events when clicking stars